-The DWOP is required for all non-conventional offshore facilities operating in over 1,000 feet water depth, and to all subsea developments, regardless of water depth.
+The DWOP is submitted for all non-conventional offshore facilities operating in over 1,000 feet water depth, and to all subsea developments, regardless of water depth.
 The DWOP may be written based on single or multiple surface systems, subsea wells, or on a field or reservoir group.
-Where multi-phased developments are anticipated, components of each phase are to be addressed to the extent known at submission of the respective parts of the DWOP.
+Where multi-phased developments are anticipated, address components of each phase to the extent known at submission of the respective parts of the DWOP.